vmware-archive/postfacto/CONTRIBUTING.md

 ---

-The admin dashboard will be available at [http://localhost:4000/admin]().
+The admin dashboard will be available at <http://localhost:4000/admin>.

-A default admin user 'email@example.com' with password 'password' will be created
+A default admin user `email@example.com` with password `password` will be created

 You can create other admin users using the following rake task in the `api` directory: